 If this is the case, however, you will most likely need to provide proof to the court in order to have the ticket thrown out.
 So be prepared to do a bit of leg work prior to your court date.

 Of course, there are times when you can get away with a traffic ticket.
 But some roadside mistakes aren’t just traffic tickets; perhaps you were driving while under the influence; even if you feel perfectly fine, blowing 0.01% over the legal limit is enough to constitute multiple tickets.
 Other contingencies can play a role too, such as whether the driver is on parole or probation.

-According to Matthew Hand law office, it’s important to know that you shouldn’t fight a ticket every time you’re pulled over.
+It’s important to know that you shouldn’t fight a ticket every time you’re pulled over.
 In these cases, it may work in your benefit to hire legal representation for your ticket, depending on your circumstance.
 This can help you avoid points on your license, curb hefty fines, and avoid other potential issues.

 In Conclusion . . .

 If you make an honest mistake and get a traffic ticket, you may be surprised by the many ways you can get out of it.
 This is very important, especially since the money you may need to pay in new car insurance rates adds up quickly.
 You can also keep your driving record clean, which is also helpful in the future.

 The above four ways to get out of a ticket are only the tip of the iceberg.
 However, they are among the top.
 Remember to be nice when pulled over, strike up a natural conversation, don’t flirt, and look for ways to use the law to your advantage.
 Do you have any tips for getting out of a ticket?